QualiSystems/devguide_source/_shells/9.0.0/customizing-shells.md

 The second option of associating custom attributes with an already installed shell is done either via CloudShell Portal or by calling the [SetCustomShellAttribute]({{site.baseurl}}/shells/{{pageVersion}}/deploying-to-production.html#SetCustomShellAttributeUsingAPI) API method.
 For additional information on this method, see [Deploying to Production]({{site.baseurl}}/shells/{{pageVersion}}/deploying-to-production.html).

-**Important:** Deleting a 2nd Gen shell’s default attributes (those that come with the standard) is not supported.
-It is also not possible to customize a 2nd Gen shell’s data model (families and models) and its structure, which is as defined in the shell standard the original shell is based on.
+<font color="red">Deleting a 2nd Gen shell’s default attributes (those that come with the standard) is not supported.
+It is also not possible to customize a 2nd Gen shell’s data model (families and models) and its structure, which is as defined in the shell standard the original shell is based on.</font>

 ### Adding or modifying attributes in a shell’s root or sub-model